shipharbor/merry/README.md

   which are the parameters picked up from the `router` using the `:route` syntax in the route
 - __done:__ a handler with a signature of `(err, stream)`, that takes either an error or a stream.
-If an error is passed it sets a statusCode of `500` and prints out the error to `stdout` and sends a `'server error'` reply.
 If a stream is passed it pipes the stream to `res` until it is done.

 ### handler = app.start()
 Create a handler that can be passed directly into an `http` server.